-- 6. Always use both transformer jumpers as specified in the table above. - 7.
+- 6. If the transformer is supplied with two (2) wiring jumpers per tap, always use both as specified in the table above. - 7.
 Check work for tight connections, and no exposed wires touching ground. - 8.
 CAUTION Confirm any protection devices, upstream from the AT10.1, are adequately sized for the new ac input voltage and current.
 For maxium ac input current values, refer to standard (DC5016-00). - 9.
 Restart the AT10.1 using the procedure in Section 2.1. - 10.
-If required, contact the factory for a new data nameplate decal. - 11.
-For more information, see the schematics & wiring diagrams in Appendix C.
+Contact the factory for a new data nameplate with revised ac input values. - 11.
+For more detailed instructions of this procedure, or for voltage changes not listed, refer to Service Instruction (JD5026-00).